 This is a useful set for those who want to have fun with their workouts and try out new push-up varieties.
 It doesn’t offer the portability of others on the market and it can’t be used for other things like core work.

-Thick padding and strong supports make this set of push-up bars one of the best available on the market.
-The foam-wrapped handles give lots of extra cushion to your wrists, which is ideal if you’re planning to do a push-up focused workout or if you’re new to push-ups and are still learning how to perfect your form.
+Durable steel construction with foam padding make this set of push-up bars one of the best available on the market.
+The foam-wrapped handles give extra cushion to your wrists, which is ideal if you’re planning to do a push-up focused workout or if you’re new to push-ups and are still learning how to perfect your form.